 A student may earn a maximum of six hours of credit toward graduation through the Field Placement Program.
 Field Placement hours count toward the 16-credit hour limit on field placement and clinic credit hours that may be applied to graduation.

 The Field Placement application is available in the “Apply for the Field Placement Program” tab.
 Submit a hard copy of this completed form and supporting documentation to Yolanda Huggins at email@example.com.

 Once your application has been reviewed, if admitted, you will be notified of your admission into the program and sent an enrollment code that will enable you to enroll in LAW 894 Field Placement Program.

 If you are enrolling for summer, enroll for the first summer session, rather than the second summer session, regardless of which part of the summer you will be working.

 Field Placement Program Application Deadlines

-Summer Semester: May 15.
-If you missed this deadline and would still like to apply, please contact Professor Schmidt at email@example.com.
+If you missed the deadline and would still like to apply, contact Professor Schmidt at firstname.lastname@example.org.

 Field Placement Job Requirements

 - The field placement must be with a government entity or a nonprofit.
 Credit is never given for work at a for-profit entity.

 - You may not have previously worked in that position for pay.